mingyangjiao/reward/README.md

 ### Examples:

-Retrieve points of a customerID 3 in the past three months.
+To retrieve points of a customerID 3 in the past three months.

-GET request: /api/reward/3
+GET request: **/api/reward/3**

 GET Response:
 ```